CBorowski-dev/docs-operaton-org/content/update/minor/74-to-75/webapp.md

 # Available modules

 Since 7.5, the availability of modules in plugins has been changed.
-The following matrix shows availability of modules for plugins in the Camunda web applications:
+The following matrix shows availability of modules for plugins in the Operaton web applications:

 <table class="table table-bordered">
   <thead>